 2. Look for places to expand or improve content.

-Review the UA Graduate School’s recommendations, which are provided on our Recommendations for Graduate Recruitment Pages with tips for implementing them.
+Review the UA Graduate School’s recommendations, which are provided with tips for implementing them.

 If your site doesn’t already have one, create a “Prospective Graduate Students” page.